TULiberalArts/Sociology/pages/resources.md

 published: true
 ---

-## Resources here here to help!

 ## Make your Declaration

 The College of Liberal Arts has the largest selection of academic offerings at Temple University.
 Our students have the flexibility to explore all of their interests – from the humanities and social sciences to business and the media arts.

 For a complete list of our academic offerings visit [liberalarts.temple.edu](liberalarts.temple.edu)